 Graphic Design & Additional Post Production: Leuan Lewis

 Music & Sound Design: George Grinling

 Shot at: Clapham Road Studios

 It is not easy for brands to create a connection with their customers.
-When it is achieved, it is almost always by pairing a fantastic product with sublime storytelling.
+When it is achieved, it is almost always by pairing a fantastic product with solid storytelling.
 Animation is particularly popular amongst brands who want to imbue a touch of class.
-Our commissions from commercial outfits have tended to give room for artistic impression while still conveying a key message at heart.
+Our commissions from commercial outfits tend to give room for artistic impression while still conveying a key message at heart.